openfootball/docs/intro.md

 ---
 layout: default
-title: Using open football data: Get ready for the World Cup in Brazil 2014
+title: Using open football data - Get ready for the World Cup in Brazil 2014
 ---

 # {{ page.title }}